• Skip to primary navigation

 Drizzle in another ¼ cup of oil and then a tablespoon of lemon juice, repeat this process until all is used up.

 Step 2 - If using an immersion blender, add one tablespoon of oil and blend until it starts to thicken, then add another tablespoon of oil and blend for another minute.
 Repeat this once more.
-Add in a tablespoon of lemon juice and blend until completely blended.
+Add a tablespoon of lemon juice and blend until completely blended.

 From here on you’ll want to add a 4:1 ratio of oil:lemon juice, i.e., blend a tablespoon of oil four times (not together) and then add in the lemon juice.
 Continue to do this until all have been used up.